raimohanska/nulzzzblog/2012_11_05_Bacon_Tutorial_II.md

 returns another stream that contains mapped values.
 Actually it's just like the map function in [underscore.js](http://underscorejs.org/), but for EventStreams and Properties.

-Then we converted the stream into a Property by calling `toProperty("")`.
+After mapping stream values, we converted the stream into a Property by calling `toProperty("")`.
 The empty string is the initial value for the Property, that will be the current value until the first event in the stream.
+Again, the toProperty method returns a new Property, and doesn't change the source stream at all.
+In fact, all methods in Bacon.js return something, and most have no side-effects.
+That's what you'd expect from a functional programming library, wouldn't you?

+The `username` property is in fact ready for use.
+Just name it and copy it to the source code:

+    username = $("#username input").asEventStream("keyup").map(function(event) { return $(event.target).val() }).toProperty("")

+I intentionally omitted "var" at this point to make it easier to play with the property in the browser developer console.

+Next we could define `fullname` similarly just by copying and pasting.
+Shall we?